Creepy Dolls Aren’t Cool If They’re Found Near You

 Maybe it left its lepak spot after a good smoking session.
 That could explain the vague smile on its face.

-4. Raggedy doll beside Dhoby Ghaut MRT tracks
+4. Creepy raggedy doll beside Dhoby Ghaut MRT tracks

 What looked to be a child’s doll clad in dirty, crumpled clothes was spotted by Ms Ashley Soo beside the MRT tracks at Dhoby Ghaut station in January 2017.